 Holiday bazaars are a global tradition.
 Whether you're sauntering through street stalls sipping hot mead in Bratislava or shuffling through carpeted church banquet rooms in Boise, you're sure to find similar mom-and-pop vendors hawking an array of glittery angel ornaments, cinnamon-scented wreaths and candied pecans.
 But not all holiday bazaars are storehouses for Precious Moments tchotchkes.
 A new breed of not-your-grandma's arts and craft markets are springing up around the country.
+These gatherings of hip young things, modeled after events like the Renegade craft fairs in Chicago, Brooklyn and San Francisco, are an opportunity to find unique, hand-crafted goods—with an urban edge.

 During the past few years, the Flying M Coffeegarage in Nampa has become the locus for the Treasure Valley's crafty entrepreneurs to sell their seasonal goods.
 The Hip Holiday Market has nearly doubled in size each year it's been open, with eight vendors in 2006, 15 in 2007 and 27 scheduled for 2008.